 Families that choose to homeschool their children should not fear their ability to receive benefits under current law.
-These families are fully protected by articles 404 and 367 of the Social Security Code.
-The student meets the federal standards for full-time attendance (FTA) (RS 00205,300C); the homeschool instructor is the school official who certifies for FTA purposes on form SSA-1372, Student Statement on School Attendance.
-Attendance of 20 hours per week during the regular period of public education.
+Articles 404 and 367 of the Social Security Code protect these families and ensure that they can receive the same benefits as those attending traditional schools.
+To be eligible for full-time attendance (FTA) benefits, the student must meet the federal standards set out in RS 00205,300C.
+This includes attending school for at least 20 hours per week during the regular period of public education.

 For example, Jessica's mother presented a copy of the enrollment certificate signed by the local school official and a list of the courses being taught, and certified that Jessica was attending 25 hours a week.
 Since Jessica's homeschooling meets all state requirements, she may be eligible as a student as long as all other legal factors are met.
 Ryan's mother is also homeschooling and he lives in the same state as Jessica and takes courses at the same school through home-based correspondence.
 However, her mother has not submitted an enrollment certificate to the local school board as required by state law.